 “Treat people as if they were what they ought to be and you help them to become what they are capable of becoming.” –W. Goethe

 As a therapist who has worked with a wide range of individuals from all walks of life, I value the therapeutic alliance first and foremost.
 From my work with clients, I know that no one’s experiences or hardships can be compared to another’s experiences – so by cultivating a cooperative working relationship between myself and my clients, I can best fit their unique needs.
-Utilizing this person-centered approach, my clients and I create an environment of trust and partnership.
-I have a wealth of knowledge about various therapeutic approaches, but have found that Dialectical Behavior Therapy and Acceptance and Commitment Therapy are the two approaches I pull most from.
-At the foundation of these approaches is Mindfulness and orienting the mind and body to present-centered awareness.
+From this approach, my clients and I create an environment of trust and partnership.
+I have a wealth of knowledge about various therapeutic approaches but have found that Dialectical Behavior Therapy, Acceptance and Commitment Therapy, Attachment Theory, and Gottmans Method are the approaches I pull most from.
+At the foundation of these approaches is Mindfulness and orienting the mind and body to present-centered experiences.

 I have a deep passion for the natural world, and believe humans can be physically and emotionally healthier when they’re connected to the environment.
 My concentration of study in graduate school was Wilderness Therapy, which incorporates traditional psychotherapy with nature-based therapeutic interventions.
 These unique interventions work best if I can sit or walk with my clients in an outdoor space, but they may also be incorporated into teletherapy sessions.